mtseD2L/frau-appconfig-builder/README.md

                        + publisher options
 ```

 In the above example, the CLI utility will use the `envVar` to determine whether to use [frau-local-appresolver](https://github.com/Brightspace/frau-local-appresolver/blob/master/README.md) or [frau-publisher](https://github.com/Brightspace/gulp-frau-publisher/blob/master/README.md) to determine the app end-point.
-Therefore, the configuration for these CLI utilities are also necessary.
+Therefore, the configurations for these CLI utilities are also necessary.

 Since this utility, as well as the [frau-local-appresolver](https://github.com/Brightspace/frau-local-appresolver/blob/master/README.md) and [frau-publisher](https://github.com/Brightspace/gulp-frau-publisher/blob/master/README.md) utilities are typically used together for a FRA, it is much clearer to simply configure these options in `package.json`: